bikeindex/bike_index/README.markdown

 ### Running tests in parallel

 The project's test suite can be run in parallel using [`parallel_tests`][].
-By default, the library spawns two processes per core on your machine.

-You can optionally set the `PARALLEL_TEST_PROCESSORS` env variable somewhere in your shell initialization scripts to tweak this number, or set it from the command line as follows:
+By default, the library spawns one process per CPU.
+You can optionally set the `PARALLEL_TEST_PROCESSORS` env variable to tweak this number, or set it from the command line by issuing

 ```shell-script
 bin/rake parallel:test[1] # --> force 1 CPU
 ```

-This number will vary by machine, but 1-2 processes per core generally yields the best results thumb.
-You may need to experiment to find the optimal number, but the library provides a sensible default.
+You may need to experiment to find the optimal number, but the library provides a sensible default of 1 per CPU (2 per dual-core processor, e.g.).

-The first time you run you'll need to set up your test databases with
+The first time you run tests in parallel you'll need to set up your test databases with

 ```shell-script
 bin/rake parallel:setup